Arsen7076/matrixes/README.md

-# matrixesA simple and efficient template based matrix library.
+# A simple and efficient template based matrix library.

 ## License
 * (AMS) The Matrix library is licensed under a permissive license AMS